cwollett/hugo-academic/content/project/enron/index.md

 ## Final Thoughts

 Given the small size of the data set, the expectation was for Gaussian Naive Bayes to perform as well as, if not better, than more advanced classification techniques.
-While this was true as far as precision and overall accuracy, the fine-tuning capabilities of the more advanced algorithms let us improve recall drastically in the Decision Tree classifier.
+While this was true as far as precision and overall accuracy, the fine-tuning capabilities of the more advanced algorithms let me improve recall drastically in the Decision Tree classifier.
 When choosing the best model to use, context must be considered.
-When you look at the data in the real world setting, you want to make sure you do not overlook potential persons of interest while not over-monitoring those who are likely innocent.
-In this scenario, that means having a high recall is preferred while still maintaining the highest precision possible.
-Out of the above results, I would utilize the Decision Tree model.
+For this particular context, I want to ensure that I do not overlook potential persons of interest (high recall), while still not turning into Big Brother on those who are likely innocent (high precision).
+As this is a company setting and all the information technically belongs to the company and not the private person, I would lean toward higher recall being more important than precision.
+Because of that, I would utilize the Decision Tree model as it had the highest recall without losing too many points in precision to the other options.